It’s a Crawfish Party!

 how much you’ll need per person, how to store, boil, and serve.

-We like to add lemons, onions, potatoes, garlic, corn, sausage and mushrooms.
+We like to add lemons, onions, potatoes, garlic, corn, Brussel sprouts, sausage, and mushrooms.
 We also add a half cup of butter, this makes the crawfish release easier when peeling.

 Crawfish Boil Recipe